Andre-MK07/cyclist-bike-share-analysis/README.md

 ![Rides by Hour](rides_by_hour.png)

-This chart clearly shows the difference between members and casual riders.
+These charts clearly shows the difference between members and casual riders, Where casual ridedrs are more flexible and midday riders, also more active on weekends.
+In contrast to member riders, who have a morining and evening peaks, while consistently commuting during weekdays and weekends.

 ![Rides by Day](rides_by_day.png)

 ## Recommendations

-- Introduce weekday incentives to build commuting habits among casual riders
+- Introduce weekday incentives to build commuting habits among casual riders.
-- Target high-frequency casual riders with personalized membership offers
+- Target high-frequency casual riders with personalized membership offers.
-- Develop flexible or weekend-based membership plans
+- Develop flexible or weekend-based membership plans.

 ## Full Report
 For a detailed breakdown of the analysis: